haifengliu/azrefresh/mooncake/virtual-machines-windows-tutorial.md

 # Create a Virtual Machine Running Windows #

-<div class="dev-center-tutorial-selector sublanding"><a href="/zh-cn/documentation/articles/virtual-machines-windows-tutorial/" title="Azure Portal" class="current">Azure Portal</a><a href="/zh-cn/documentation/articles/virtual-machines-windows-tutorial-azure-preview/" title="Azure Preview Portal">Azure Preview Portal</a></div>
+<div class="dev-center-tutorial-selector sublanding"><a href="/zh-cn/documentation/articles/virtual-machines-windows-tutorial/" title="Azure Portal" class="current">Azure Portal</a></div>

 This tutorial shows you how easy it is to create an Azure virtual machine (VM) running Windows, using as an example a Windows Server image from the Image Gallery in the Azure Management Portal.
 The Image Gallery offers a variety of images, including Windows operating systems, Linux-based operating systems, and application images.

 > [WACOM.NOTE] You don't need any experience with Azure VMs to finish this tutorial.
 However, you do need an Azure account.
 You can create a free trial account in just a couple of minutes.
-For details, see [Create an Azure account](http://www./zh-cn/develop/php/tutorials/create-a-windows-azure-account/).
+For details, see [Create an Azure account](/zh-cn/develop/php/tutorials/create-a-windows-azure-account/).

 This tutorial shows you: